atechofficials/protokeeb/assembly_instructions.md

 ![Protokeeb Voltage Level Translator IC Reflow Process](Images/Assembly/Protokeeb_AS_16.jpg)

+> [!Note]
-**Note:** There was a mistake in interpreting the datasheet of the TXB0102DCU Voltage Level Translator IC, which required circuit modifications for the Protokeeb RGB LEDs to work.
+> There was a mistake in interpreting the datasheet of the TXB0102DCU Voltage Level Translator IC, which required circuit modifications for the Protokeeb RGB LEDs to work.
 This error has been rectified in the Protokeeb Rev 1.0 PCB files.

 **Problem:** While designing the PCB, the TXB0102DCU IC's OE pin was pulled to ground with a 51K resistor, as suggested in the datasheet's "8.2 Typical Application" section.
 However, this caused the LEDs not to light up with data signals from the MCU.
 To fix this, I had to bypass the IC and connect the RGB data track directly to the RGB LEDs.
 Although not ideal since the MCU operates at 3.3V logic and the RGB LED is powered by 5V, this was a necessary modification.